-10 Common Mistakes When You Start Your Blog – For blogging beginners.
+10 Common Blogging Mistakes You Do When You Start Blog – For blogging beginners.

 At first glance, blogging is fun and looks like everyone can do that with ease.
 In fact, they can, but there are just too many mistakes to trip over.
 You don’t want to spend your time on things that bring no results and exposure, do you?